dji-sdk/Onboard-SDK-Doc/source/M100-Docs/application-development-guides/data-transparent-transmission.md

 For more details, please check the **FlightController** class in the Android SDK.

-The OES can receive the data sent from the Mobile Device by means of a CMD from Autopilot with the CMD Set, ID and Val to be:
+The onboard computer can receive the data sent from the Mobile Device by means of a CMD from Autopilot with the CMD Set, ID and Val to be:

     CMD Set: 0x02
     CMD ID: 0x02